abdul-muhamin/atl_genie/README.md

 ## Demo

-Try the deployed application on the link [here](https://ask.Alphatech Logics.io).
-"Ask Alphatech Logics" tab is free to use but make sure to add your openai key (stored locally in the browser) to explore "Ask Anything" section.
+Try the deployed application on the link [here](https://ask.alphatechlogics.io).
+"Ask alphatechlogics" tab is free to use but make sure to add your openai key (stored locally in the browser) to explore "Ask Anything" section.

 ## Tech Stack

-Ask Alphatech Logics utilizes a modern and efficient tech stack to deliver a robust user experience.
+Ask alphatechlogics utilizes a modern and efficient tech stack to deliver a robust user experience.
 Below is an overview of the core libraries and tools used in the project:

 | Library                  | Category                | Version  | Description                                                                                |
 | ------------------------ | ----------------------- | -------- | ------------------------------------------------------------------------------------------ |